A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 "you'll think about it everyday, their faces pop up when you least expect it, doesn't get better, just gets further away" -Master Chief

+"well thats the thing about war, it never stays where you put it" -dr halsey

 the last vestige of hope is wiped

 *EP IDEA* ADHD